Lurasidone use while Breastfeeding

 Summary of Use during Lactation

-Lurasidone is more than 99% bound to plasma proteins. so it is unlikely that the drug would be excreted into milk in sufficient amounts to affect a breastfed infant.
-But since there is no published experience with lurasidone during breastfeeding, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.
+Lurasidone is more than 99% bound to plasma proteins, so it is unlikely that the drug would be excreted into milk in sufficient amounts to affect a breastfed infant.
+Data from one mother-infant pair appears to support the poor excretion into milk and lack of effect on the breastfed infant.
+Until more data are available, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.

 Effects in Breastfed Infants